Do you believe you have a novel invention?

 All researchers with potentially commercialisable research results should fill out a confidential Invention Disclosure form (IDF) (see below) and submit it to their UCLB Business Manager.
 The Invention Disclosure form (IDF) asks for the names of all inventors, a brief description of the invention, funding sources, and potential commercial applications of the technology.

-Any premature public disclosure of your invention will negatively impact the ability to obtain a patent.
-The submittal of an Invention Disclosure should precede any publication or oral presentation that describes the invention.
+Please note that any premature public disclosure of your invention will negatively impact the ability to obtain a patent.
+The submission of an Invention Disclosure should precede any publication or oral presentation that describes the invention.
 Sharing the data with colleagues or posting an abstract on the Internet are examples of public disclosure that need to be prevented if the invention might be patentable.
 In no case should outside entities be informed of an invention prior to notifying UCLB.

 Read more about the Technology Transfer process.